 Step 4.
 Once everything is optimized, click on ‘Start an Audit’.

-This is how the results of an automated penetration with Astra looks like:
+This is what the results of an automated penetration with Astra look like:

 Differences between automatic & manual penetration testing

 Both manual & automated penetration testing have their own significance.

 Where automated tests are quick and easy to use and work wonders when coupled with manual insight.
 Manual penetration testing is ideal for gauging the impact of a vulnerability exploit.

 |Automated penetration testing or Vulnerability Scanning is an automated process of detecting vulnerabilities performed with penetration testing tools.||Manual penetration testing or simply penetration testing is a meticulous assessment of your security infrastructure, performed by competent security researchers.|

 |It is quick to execute and saves a ton of time.||Manual pentests can take days on end to complete.|

 |It is a low-effort & efficient method of scanning your networks for vulnerabilities.||It requires proper planning and preparation to conduct a full-blown manual penetration test.|

 |It does not provide deeper insights into the vulnerabilities.||It provides detailed & deeper insights into the vulnerabilities.|

 |It discovers common security misses like a lacking update, flawed permission rules, configuration flaws, with amazing efficiency.||It detects acute flaws that are often missed by a scanner like business logic errors, loopholes, coding flaws, etc. It also involves exploiting these vulnerabilities to gauge the impact on the system.|